 History buffs can’t really go wrong whichever island they choose – this is Greece after all.
 The waters of the Aegean are the birthplace of civilisation as we know it.
 At any resort, you’ll never be far from whitewashed towns and ancient ruins.

 But one island boasts a particularly impressive heritage.
 Rhodes is something of an open-air museum; covered in fascinating archaeological sites for you to explore at your will.
 There’s the beautiful hill-top acropolis at Lindos, which is best reached by donkey ride, as well as the sprawling remnants of the town of Kamiros.
 But perhaps most exciting of all is Rhodes old town.
 The winding, cobbled lanes of this walled fortress have been designated a UNESCO world heritage site.
-Best thing of all is that it’s still a living, breathing city – full of cosy tavernas and hidden bars to explore.
+Best of all, it’s still a living, breathing city – full of cosy tavernas and hidden bars to explore.

-If you looking for somewhere to party…
+If you’re looking for somewhere to party…

-There’s no doubt about it, Greece’s islands host some of the hottest party spots in the Med.
+There’s no doubt about it; Greece’s islands host some of the hottest party spots in the Med.
 Any of the larger islands will have a party capital of their own, but there are a couple of standouts.